 One way to gain virtual card advantage is to blank one or more of your opponent's cards—turn them into dead cards.
 This might sound like an advanced concept, but I'd venture to guess that everyone reading this has done it before.
 If you've ever played a big creature to block, then you've blanked your opponent's attackers!

-Once you put a Netcaster Spider onto the battlefield, your opponent's 1/1 and 2/2 creatures can no longer profitably attack.
-That Netcaster Spider can serve to blank essentially any number of small would-be attackers, providing the potential for virtual card advantage.
+Once you put a Pharika's Disciple onto the battlefield, your opponent's 1/1 and 2/2 creatures can no longer profitably attack.
+That Pharika's Disciple can serve to blank essentially any number of small would-be attackers, providing the potential for virtual card advantage.

-If your opponent has cards like Thoughtseize or Mind Rot in his or her deck, you can employ a strategy where you play out all of your cards right away and never have anything sitting in your hand.
+If your opponent has cards like Mind Rot or Nightsnare in his or her deck, you can employ a strategy where you cast all of your cards right away and never have anything sitting in your hand.
 If you do, you've blanked any future discard spells your opponent might draw off the top of his or her library.

 Similarly, you can blank cards during deck building.
-If you're worried about facing the card Naturalize, you can simply build your deck with no artifacts or enchantments.
-You've suddenly turned that Naturalize into a dead card.
+If you're worried about facing the card Smash to Smithereens, you can simply build your deck with no artifacts.
+You've suddenly turned that Smash to Smithereens into a dead card!

-On the other hand, you can also earn virtual card advantage by finding a creative use for cards that would otherwise be dead.
+On the other hand, you can also earn virtual card advantage by avoiding dead cards or finding a use for cards that might otherwise be dead.

 Imagine a game that's dragging on and on.
 Maybe it's gone fifteen turns, maybe it's gone twenty.
 Neither player can get much benefit from any land beyond the sixth or seventh.
-However, while Johnny is sitting there getting frustrated with every useless land he's inevitably drawing, Jenny is using her Rummaging Goblin to discard all of her extra lands and low-impact cards, giving her more fuel and digging toward the cards that actually matter.
+However, while Johnny is sitting there getting frustrated with every useless land he's inevitably drawing, Jenny is using her Sigiled Starfish to scry-to-the-bottom all of her extra lands and low-impact cards, making her draw steps more effective and digging toward the cards that actually matter.

-The Rummaging Goblin has never technically given Jenny card advantage, it's simply changed her old cards into new cards.
-Nevertheless, it's given her virtual card advantage by turning her otherwise-useless cards into something helpful.
+The Sigiled Starfish has never technically given Jenny card advantage, it's simply changed what cards wound up in her hand.
+Nevertheless, it's given her virtual card advantage by helping her avoid dead cards.

 Low-Impact Cards and High-Impact Cards

-Often, it only takes a quick glance at a game of Magic to tell that some cards have simply been outclassed.
-Charging Badger is an example of a card that's very likely to be outclassed, and very unlikely to change the outcome of a game.
-Charging Badger is a low-impact card.
+Often it only takes a quick glance at a game of Magic to tell that some cards have simply been outclassed.
+Bellows Lizard is an example of a card that's very likely to be outclassed and very unlikely to change the outcome of a game.
+Bellows Lizard is a low-impact card.
 That's why, despite its affordable mana cost, it's often left on the sidelines.

-Technically speaking, Raise the Alarm provides a two-for-one advantage.
-However, if one player casts Raise the Alarm and the other plays Ob Nixilis, Unshackled, who do you think came out on top?
-Ob Nixilis is an example of a high-impact card.
+Technically speaking, Dragon Fodder provides a two-for-one advantage.
+However, if one player casts Dragon Fodder and the other plays Shivan Dragon, who do you think came out on top?
+Shivan Dragon is an example of a high-impact card.
 It's the type of card that's very likely to swing the outcome of a game if it goes unanswered.
-What's more, it happens to be capable of blanking smaller creatures (and any card that would cause your opponent to search his or her library, for that matter).

 Putting an emphasis on high-impact cards is one more way to earn virtual card advantage.

-It's not always the player who technically earns more card advantage who wins the game.
-One player might be casting Divinations and Jace's Ingenuities until the cows come home, but if he or she is only drawing into Ornithopters and Charging Badgers, then it might only take one high-impact card like Ob Nixilis on the other side of the table to make it all look silly.
+It's not always the player who technically gains card advantage who wins the game.
+One player might be casting Weave Fates until the cows come home, but if he or she is only drawing into Bellows Lizards and Dragon Fodders, then it might only take one high-impact card like Shivan Dragon on the other side of the table to make it all look silly.

 It's important to understand the theory behind card advantage and be able to count card advantage in simple exchanges.
 However, there are also times when the technical way of looking at things is not enough and you should recognize when virtual card advantage can be just as important.

 Competitive Magic often runs on very thin margins, and small sources of card advantage like a two-for-one trade or blanking an opponent's card can easily be the difference between a loss and a win.
 Card advantage is at the heart of much of the game's strategy and theory.
-I'll be returning to these concepts often as this column moves forward.
-For now though, I hope this has served as a helpful introduction—or refresher course—for a very deep concept.
+You'll encounter these concepts again and again as you read Level One.
+For now, though, I hope this has served as a helpful introduction—or refresher course—for a very deep concept.